 6. Make a choice to move forward through the process of healing.
 This will take effort and courage as there are no short cuts.
 Lean on a faithful, forgiving friend who can be a supportive and healthy voice of support.

 8. Choose to forgive yourself and your partner, and keep choosing to.
-Remember, forgiveness is not suggesting what happened is okay, rather it frees you from bitterness and makes a way for you to move forward in health.
+Remember, forgiveness is not saying what happened is okay, rather it frees you from bitterness and makes a way for you to move forward in health.

 9. Guarantees?
 If you decide to forgive your spouse and ‘try again,' understand your partner will not be able to offer you a satisfying 100% guarantee they will not betray you again.
 Nothing they say or do can bring that comfort.
 You can proceed slowly and look for an indication that they have grasped the degree of pain and anguish they have caused.
 In doing so, this will motivate them to take the steps personally to deal with their own issues.
 This will be demonstrated over the long-term, and their commitment to doing what is necessary will be revealed.
 Be clear about you expectations and reasonable at the same time.